DanielKharitonov/GBI_Git_Instruction/instruction_git.md

 *Branching uses for collaborate on the file or changes on the file while another users use this file.*

+Enter command to create new branc:

+    git branch <branch_name>

 ## Merging branches

 ...